eavestn/reflections/mountains/alaska-2023.md

 # Alaska 2023

-- gentleness
-- what i wanted my dad to have had, can no longer have, and have forever.
-- blanket

 ## I. Death

-When they find ancient bodies - bodies from all socioeconomic and demographic backgrounds - they're sometimes found with things: dead horses, dead wives, dead servants, gold, material cultural items, vehicles, pottery - the list is both sometimes odd and nearly endless.
+When they find ancient bodies, they sometimes find them with things: horses, wives, servants, gold, vehicles, pottery - the list is both sometimes odd and very nearly endless.
 And I'd always thought, "How absolutely stupid."

-Then, when my father died - suddenly and in many ways unexpectedly - I understood everything.
+Then, when my father suddenly and in many ways unexpectedly died, I understood everything.

 I was asleep.
 I don't know how I knew to answer the phone.
-My phone was silent when I suddenly lifted my head from my pillow - no vibrating, no light, face down.
-I turned my phone over; my mom was calling.
+My phone was silent when I lifted my head off my pillow - no vibrating, no light, face down.
+For no reason - maybe to check the time - I turned my phone over; my mom was calling.
+My dad, now in his late seventies, had had corrective heart surgery only a few days before.
 I answered the phone already knowing what was about to be said.
-My dad, now in his late seventies, had had corrective heart surgery only a few days before.
 On the other end of the phone, my mom: "Thomas, I have some bad news.
 Daddy's died in the night."

-Everything after that is like a fog (though I'm sure if I chose to I could remember every minutae); but everything, at least up to the point at which I had my hands on the steering wheel of my truck, getting onto the toll road, seems now at best automatic.
-I remember driving at an early hour in March - closer to midnight than not - down Powhite Parkway.
-I think I remember the trees - black against a light-polluted, dark purple sky; the leafless trees were not quite ready to announce Spring.
+Everything after that is a fog; everything, at least up to the point at which I had my hands on my truck's steering wheel, getting onto the toll road, seems now at best to have been automatic.
+I remember driving at an early hour that day in early March - closer to midnight than not - down Powhite Parkway.
+I remember trees - black against a light-polluted purple sky - not quite ready to announce Spring.
 My parents' - my mom's - place above the James, below the fall line where the river becomes tidal, is about thirty minutes Northeast by car.

-My brother - bless him - being the oldest was the son who received the first call.
-He and I haven't spoken much about that morning; most of it we experienced together - but I will forever be grateful for what he handled alone.

-When I arrived, I already knew my responsibility to myself was to see my father's body - not that I had any idea what that then would momentarily mean.
-There is little I know about what my father would have wanted, but seeing his body - understanding his life - would have been his hope.

 "Do you want to see the body?"